baldapps/artemis/README.md

 * Avoid exception specification using 'throw' keyword
 * Avoid protected fields
 * Use always 'override' keyword where applicable
 * Use always 'noexcept' keyword for move constructor and move assignment operator
+* Avoid to include specific header files

 ## Configuration